Human Concerns Overview

 Cathedral Center Outreach

 Our mission is to reach out to help single women and families who are residing in the emergency shelter at the Cathedral Center in downtown Milwaukee.
 We provide and serve evening snacks, visit with guests and prepare sandwiches for their lunches the next day.
 Volunteers may either donate items to be taken downtown or they may help with food set-up, serving, sandwich preparation and clean-up.
-Four to six volunteers are needed to travel to the site for each volunteer.
+Four to six volunteers are needed to travel to the site for each volunteer date.
 Read about the Cathedral Center at www.cathedral-center.org.

 Habitat for Humanity – Ozaukee County